 How have we done this?

 Thousands of private practice owners and their staff have walked away with actionable strategies from past events.
-You can click here to see a recap of an Ignition 2018 event and click here to see attendee testimonials.
+You can click here to see a recap of an Private Practice Summit 2019 event and click here to see attendee testimonials.

 Finally, we provide proven tools, technology and resources to help private practice owners market in innovative ways… like the Therapy Newsletter (relationship marketing that generates referrals): Clinical Contact (cutting-edge technology essential in the era of mobile devices); and fully integrated EMR and billing software like InTouch EMR / InTouch Biller Pro (that streamline workflow and help therapists to be paid more in less time).